"The critic has to educate the public; the artist has to educate the critic." - Oscar Wilde

 Cormac McCarthy's The Road is a harrowing tale of a father and son walking down the literal and figurative path of life.
 The saga is a dark story of survival, but also a narrative of redemption, aspiration, and moral willpower.
-They encounter mysterious strangers and haunting scenes, threatening their lives and challenging their morals.
+Encountering mysterious strangers and haunting scenes, their morals are challenged and lives threatened.

 Boy, on the other hand, is far more innocent and tends to except and embrace people at their face value.
 When he sees another child, Boy has the very natural instinct to go play and talk with the mysterious kid.
 Man has overcome those luxuries of the past.
 In many ways, Boy represents the hope of humanity.
 Time and time again, he reveals sympathy and compassion to those he does not even know.
 His father does not embrace life that way.

-For instance, Boy demonstrates kindness to the character of Eli, an aged, blind elder who still possesses a degree of chivalry and wisdom amid the dark times.
+For instance, Boy demonstrates kindness to the character of Eli, an aged, blind elder who still possesses a degree of chivalry and wisdom.
 In short, Eli represents the old world order and symbolizes the dying society that is still collapsing around them.
 As he delivers his sermon to Man, the sound of trees falling off in the distance speaks to the withering state of humans and nature.
 On that note, the Thief is representative of the new world order.
-After he unsuccessfully tries to steal the food of Man and Boy, Man forces the Thief to strip down as a form of punishment.
+After he unsuccessfully tries to steal food, Man forces the Thief to strip down as a form of punishment.
 Although Man sees himself as the victim in this episode, the truth of the matter is that there is no difference between Man and the Thief.
 Man, too, would have probably taken the food in the name of survival.
 But, Man was never caught, and therein lies the difference.
 Man recognizes what is moral, but he cannot always abide by it.

 Cormac McCarthy never mentions the reasons for the apocalypse and, in many ways, the source of the devastation is immaterial to the story-line of survival and family.
 Even so, Eli alludes to a catastrophic event that brought upon this widespread misery and death.
 He said, "I knew this was coming….There were warnings.
 Some people thought it was a con, but I always believed in it."
 This quote certainly sounds connected to ongoing conversations in contemporary society regarding climate change.
 Despite overwhelming scientific evidence, many see the inevitable as a sham or hoax, failing to acknowledge its warnings.